djaessel/Py2MBScript/README.md

 Then you can simply run the build bat or python3 version of it (yes Python3) and done.

-(Before you run in, please check module_info.py and correct the path to your output folder!)
+(Before you run it, please check module_info.py and correct the path to your output folder!)

-# Info
+## Info
 The following modules are currently not active and have preset code:
 * Animations